-The proposed septic system includes a 1,000 gallon septic tank with seepage pits.
-The installation of a private sewage disposal system was review by the consulting geologist, Mountain Geology, and found not to create or cause adverse conditions to the site or adjacent properties.
+The proposed septic system includes a 1,200 gallon septic tank with seepage pits.
+The installation of a private sewage disposal system was reviewed by the consulting geologist, Gold Coast GeoServices, Inc., and found not to create or cause adverse conditions to the site or adjacent properties.

 A percolation test was performed on the subject property which indicated the percolation rate meets Uniform Plumbing Code requirements for and is sufficient to serve the proposed single family residence.
-The applicant has submitted a design approval for the sewage disposal system from the County of Los Angeles Department of Health Services, based on a three bedroom single family residence.
-This approval indicates that the sewage disposal system for the project in this application complies with all minimum requirements of the Uniform Plumbing Code.

-The Commission has found in past permit actions that compliance with the health and safety codes will minimize any potential for waste water discharge that could adversely impact coastal waters.
-Therefore, the Commission finds that the proposed septic system is consistent with Section 30231 of the Coastal Act.
+This test indicates that the sewage disposal system for the project in this application complies with all minimum requirements of the Uniform Plumbing Code, and the Commission has found in past permit actions that compliance with the health and safety codes will minimize any potential for waste water discharge that could adversely impact coastal waters.
+Therefore, the Commission finds that the proposed septic system is consistent with Section 30231 and 30250 of the Coastal Act.